 In the beginning, many players may hesitate to receive the ball.
-When it swings their way, they flinch and end up giving the possession away.
+When it swings their way, they flinch and give the possession away.

 For some players, whether skilled or inexperienced, the panic occurs only when the ball moves, and for others, it is a constant worry that plagues them.

 Today, we will bring you some tips and tricks on how you can overcome the fear of the ball.
 The article focuses on the following topics:

 - How to stop flinching in soccer